dbt-labs/corp/README.md

 # corp
-Assets related to the operation of Fishtown Analytics.
+Assets related to the operation of dbt Labs.